Redwood City, California: Downtown

 In an attempt to revitalize Redwood City's downtown, city officials decided to consider development.
 In February 1999, the San Mateo County History Museum opened inside the old San Mateo County Courthouse in downtown Redwood City.
 The courthouse had been built in 1910 and in the late '30s an addition was built in front of the original structure, obscuring the view.
 As part of the revitalization, this addition was torn down and replaced with a large courtyard flanked by water fountains on either side, leading to the main steps of the courthouse.
 The courthouse's glass dome is lit at night and changes colors every 11 seconds.

 In August 2006, a 20-screen theater and various shops opened in a prime downtown location.
 The theater complex boasts restaurant and retail space at street level and a two-level underground parking structure.

 Climate

-Redwood City, along with most of the Bay Area, enjoys a mild Mediterranean climate (Köppen climate classification Csb), with warm, dry summers and cool, relatively wet winters.
+Redwood City, along with most of the Bay Area, enjoys a mild warm-summer Mediterranean climate (Köppen Csb), with warm, dry summers and cool, relatively wet winters.
 The National Weather Service, which maintains both a forecast center and a cooperative office in Redwood City, reports that December is the coolest month and July is the warmest month.
 The record highest temperature of 110 F was recorded on three occasions, July 14 and 15, 1972, and September 6, 2022.
 The record lowest temperature of 16 F was recorded on January 11, 1949.
-Annually, there are an average of 21.6 days with highs of 90 F or higher and 2.8 days with highs of 100 F or higher; there are an average of 1.8 days with lows of 32 F or lower.
+Annually, there are an average of 21.6 afternoons with highs of 90 F or higher and 2.8 afternoons with highs of 100 F or higher; there are an average of 1.8 mornings with lows of 32 F or lower.